• Skip to main content

 citrus salad on white serving platter

 Step 3.
 Whisk together lemon dressing ingredients in a mixing bowl.
-Cover and refrigerate up to 3 days or use immediately.
+Cover and refrigerate for up to 3 days or use immediately.

 lemon dressing ingredients for citrus salad